solana-labs/solana/docs/src/wallet-guide/solflare.md

 your password any time the key is needed to sign a transaction.

 ### Using a Ledger Nano
-If you accessed your wallet with a Ledger Nano S or X, you will be prompted to confirm the pending transaction details on your device whenever the key is needed to sign.
+If you accessed your wallet with a Ledger Nano, you will be prompted to confirm the pending transaction details on your device whenever the key is needed to sign.
 On the Nano, use the left and right buttons to view and confirm all of the transaction details.
 If everything looks correct, keep clicking the right button